RedChimera/IWD2EE/iwd2ee/IWD2EE_ReadMe.txt

 Much of the credit for the inspiration for this mod goes to the makers of Light of Selune, IWD2-Ease, and Tactics4IWD2, which provided the groundwork for this mod and the changes it makes.
 I would also like to thank Firecrow, who provided indispensable feedback and played an instrumental role in inspiring many of the mod's features, and subtledoctor, bubb, and Gwendolyne for providing invaluable technical support during the construction of the mod.

+--Always learn spells from scrolls successfully--

+This component lets all wizards successfully learn spells from scrolls 100% of the time.

 Compatibility Notes: